jvictormello/task-manager/README.md

 - Docker:
   - `docker compose exec api php artisan migrate`

-Automatic migrations: when the `api` container starts, it runs `php artisan migrate --force` (see `backend/docker/entrypoint.sh`).
-This means your schema is applied automatically on first boot and any time new migrations are present.
-If you prefer manual control, you can comment/remove that line in the entrypoint and run migrations explicitly using the commands above.
+Automatic migrations at container startup: the API entrypoint (see `backend/docker/entrypoint.sh`) will:
+- seed backend/.env from backend/.env.example if missing,
+- generate `APP_KEY` when absent,
+- clear caches so the new env is picked up,
+- and then execute `php artisan migrate --force`.

+This runs on `docker compose up` (not during image build) and only after Postgres passes healthcheck.

 ### Frontend UI
 - React + TypeScript single-page app (Vite) with Dockerized dev server